IRQ

 2ND IDE: 170 | YES | 8 or 16-BIT |

-Tip: Technically there are 16 IRQs if you count IRQ 0, the system timer and all IRQs above 15 are known as virtual IRQs and are assigned and handled by the operating system and APIC.
+Technically there are 16 IRQs if you count IRQ 0.
+The system timer and all IRQs above 15 are known as virtual IRQs and handled by both the operating system and APIC.